-For recovery of the Consumption Tax incurred from taxable purchases, taxpayers are obliged to keep books and records, but not invoices, of purchased goods and services as the Japanese Consumption Tax has yet to adopt an invoice system.
-However, this will be introduced on October 1, 2023, when taxpayers must retain applicable invoices received from registered sellers as well as keep books and records.
+For recovery of the Consumption Tax incurred from taxable purchases, taxpayers are obliged to keep books and records, but not invoices, of purchased goods and services as the Consumption Tax has yet to adopt an invoice system.
+However, the invoice system will be introduced on October 1, 2023, when taxpayers must retain qualified invoices received from registered sellers as well as keep books and records to recover the Consumption Tax incurred.